neuralmagic/sparseml/docker/README.md

 In order to build and launch this image, run from the root directory:
 - for compute platform CUDA 10.2: `docker build --build-arg CUDA_VERSION=10.2 -t sparseml_docker . && docker run -it --gpus all sparseml_docker`
-- for compute platform CUDA 11.3: `docker build --build-arg CUDA_VERSION=11.3.1 -t sparseml_docker . && docker run -it --gpu all sparseml_docker
+- for compute platform CUDA 11.3: `docker build --build-arg CUDA_VERSION=11.3.1 -t sparseml_docker . && docker run -it --gpus all sparseml_docker
 `